UniPiTechnology/neuron-tcp-modbus-overlay/README.md

-# TCP Modbus server for the Neuron series of UniPi devices
+# Legacy TCP Modbus server for the Neuron series of UniPi devices

+*IMPORTANT NOTE: See our [Evok] repository for up-to-date installation instructions; this repository is maintained solely to provide legacy support*

 Installation: